-So, who is eligible and what are the criteria?
-The state offers Plans A through D, but we will focus on Plans: A and B.
+So, who is eligible, and what are the criteria?
+The state offers Plans A through D, but here we will focus on Plans A and B.

-Under Plan A, there is no income limit, but the child of a veteran must be between 14 and 27 years of age (up to age 30 if the child is also a veteran).
+Under Plan A there is no income limit, but the child of a veteran must be between 14 and 27 years of age (up to age 30 if the child is also a veteran).
 There is no age limit for a spouse or RDP.
-This benefit is not available to students who are also eligible for Chapter 35 VA benefits, unless the Chapter 35 benefit is waived.
+This benefit is only available to students who are eligible for Chapter 35 VA benefits if the Chapter 35 benefit is waived.
 Additionally, surviving spouses or RDPs must not have remarried.
-The veteran's date of death or date of 100% disability rating has to have occurred before the child's 21st birthday.
+The veteran's date of death or date of 100% disability rating must have occurred before the child's 21st birthday.

 Plan B: You must be the child of a veteran who has a permanent service-related disability or who had a service-related disability at the time of death, or who died from service-related causes.

-This benefit can be used in conjunction with Chapter 35 benefits – wartime service is not a requirement – and the benefit is only available to the children of a veteran.
-To document the child's income, you may use either a copy of the current year's income tax return (either the 1040 or the 540) or a letter of non-filing provided by the Internal Revenue Service (IRS).
+This benefit can be used in conjunction with Chapter 35 benefits; wartime service is not a requirement, and the benefit is only available to the children of a veteran.
+To document the child's income, you may use a copy of the current year's income tax return (either the 1040 or the 540) or a letter of non-filing provided by the Internal Revenue Service (IRS).
 The IRS usually starts issuing these letters after June 15 of each year.
-Be advised that without all the requirements, we cannot process the request.
+Be advised that without your meeting all the requirements, we cannot process the request.